CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/comments.md

     ■ The primary architecture objective is to minimize necessary human resources to build and maintain a given system.
       □ It has the objective of serving to a determined purpose

+  ○ Architecture Overview and Objectives

+    ■ There is a formula we can use to think the objectives of an architecture that is Productivity = Performance/Effort

+      □ Think about how much we can produce, or perform in our solutions and code in general, on top of the effort we will need to have, or the effort we put on.
+How much we can deliver with certain effort.

+      □ If this effort start growing, but the deliver performance start to fall down and starts falling apart.
+This means that our architecture is a well chosen architecture to fix the issue — probably one with high level of coupling.
+        - Coupling is in the interdependency between the elements of our app, and coupling is never a good choice on our apps since that one part of this coupling may slow down the rest .
+If we stop to think on an architecture that has 20 elements, and each item depends on the other.
+This would cause one change to impact other 10 elements and so on.

+      □ Most of the times, a bad choice of architecture, will require a more effort of the team, a larger to team, to maintain the same performance decreases over time.

+    ■ Architectures represent the design significant decisions that shape a system, where the significance is measured through the cost of the change.
+      □ And by cost, we don't necessarily mean financial cost, but also, cost of time, is the architecture we are defining an architecture that values the writing of tests? or is it simply an architecture that for it to be tested everything must be working — legacy system must be up, database must be up, external API must be up. and so on.
+Meaning that we can only test on an ideal scenario, if the database is down, the tests can't be done.
+      □ This is a cost question, it doesn't necessarily has to do with the professionals or the resources, but the delivery time and complexity will be higher

+    ■ "Architecture is the set of decisions you wish you could get right early in a project, but, like everyone else, you didn't have the imagination at the time" and "Architecture is about the important stuff.
+Whatever that

+      □ This quote gives us the sensation that the architecture is something where we have a clear direction of where to go, but it is a "human being", different from the building analogy, a building is modular and we are able to make replacements until it is done.
+But in a programming architecture, the fact that we haven't made a decision at the beginning of the project, because we could'nt glimpse this necessity in the beginning does not prevent us from apply certain architectural changes, like:

+        .
+Twitter started with a MySQL database, up to the point that the database wasn't working anymore and they had to change their solutions
+        .
+Netflix started with a java monolithic app, up to the point that it grew, until reaching the point they had to break the app in multiple services and so.

+      □ Therefore, we need to implement a "fault-tolerant" architecture, a resilient architecture that recovers itself easily, because if we had an app with multiple services running simultaneously, and these services were published during the day.
+At some point one of them may go offline and the process must continue.

+      □ The architecture is about the important stuff.
+Whatever that is".

+● Lesson 3 - What is architecture?
+Who depends on whom?